 Working With an ENTP

-Their title as “The Debater” can be misleading.
+Their title of “The Debater” can be misleading.
 ENTPs aren’t always ready to fight at work or in romantic relationships.
 Before they hold a position, they consider all points of view and commit to learning all of the time.

-As for friendships, ENTJs can make friends easily and enjoy connecting with others.
+As for friendships, ENTPs can make friends easily and enjoy connecting with others.
 They don’t look for support or emotional feedback from their friends, and they value a friend who can hold their ground in arbitrary debates with arguments they see as valid.

-These small differences also apply to ENTPs!
 Check out this post about the difference between ENTP and INTP.
 There are big differences in how these two groups share emotion, form logic, and handle conflict.

 Basic Stats About ENTPs